 - Deal with the Devil: The one summoning Pumpkinhead makes one with a witch.
 Though she actually warns them there's a heavy price to pay for summoning him and their body is used for the next Pumpkinhead.

-- Fate Worse Than Death: It's implied that the summoners of Pumpkinhead and trapped in a sort of limbo between life and death till the end of time in exchange for summoning him.
+- Fate Worse Than Death: It's implied that the summoners of Pumpkinhead are trapped in a sort of limbo between life and death till the end of time in exchange for summoning him.

 - Fluffy the Terrible: Pumpkinhead isn't exactly a menacing (or indeed, accurate) name.

-- Genre Savvy: In the original film, Joel makes sure to fire a second round at the downed Pumpkinhead even after Ed initially fells him with a round from his own rifle.
+- Genre Savvy: Joel makes sure to fire a second round at the downed Pumpkinhead even after Ed initially fells him with a round from his own rifle.
 Unfortunately for Joel, it's still not enough to actually harm him.

 - Healing Factor: Pumpkinhead heals instantaneously.